Understanding Internal and External Forces: A Deep Dive into Physics

 Q: Can internal forces cause a change in the shape of an object?

 A: Yes, internal forces can cause a change in the shape of an object (deformation).
-However, they cannot cause a change in the overall motion of the object (unless it's a system composed of multiple independent parts where these internal forces cause different parts to move differently).
+That said, they cannot cause a change in the overall motion of the object (unless it's a system composed of multiple independent parts where these internal forces cause different parts to move differently).
 The overall linear momentum of the system remains unchanged.

 Q: How do I determine whether a force is internal or external?